Bruno-SSC/movsort/commit_log.md

     Added a "Filter" class with included/excluded props to instantiate each options category and manage it easier. com 13
     I think it's kinda of reasonable how the filter options selecting process and frontend update is now.
-However, I do feel like I'm overengineering it.
+However, I do feel like I'm overengineering it. com 14
+    some minor changes to make it more cleaner.
+I split the genre stuff into a genre controller of it's own.